Fanari, Preveza

-Fanari (Φανάρι; Frar) is a former municipality in the Preveza regional unit, Epirus, Greece.
+Fanari (Φανάρι; Frar) is a region and a former municipality in the Preveza regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Parga, of which it is a municipal unit.
 The municipal unit has an area of 205.893 km2.
-Population 7,962 (2011).
+Population 6,943 (2021).
 The seat of the municipality was in Kanallaki.

 History

 The earliest Mycenaean pottery at the site of Ephyra at the mouth of the Acheron river dates to the Late Helladic IIIA (c.1400–c.1300 BC).
-The site of Ephyra is now located 4 kms from the Ionian coast but in ancient times the coastline extended much farther inland.
+The site of Ephyra is now located 4 km from the Ionian coast but in ancient times the coastline extended much farther inland.
 Fortification at the acropolis of Ephyra include two successive defensive walls in cyclopean masonry and a gate in built similar to the Lion Gate of Mycenae.

 In historical times the Necromanteion of Ephyra in Epirus was probably the best known oracle of this kind in Ancient Greece.

 A fort is attested in the 14th century (Castellanariam Fanarij) at the Glykys river.
 In June 1386 the population of Fanari asked for Venetian protection.
+This indicates that Venice was the sole power in the region that could protect the local population against Ottoman expansion.
 As such, Marino della Roseaa, a Venetian from Corfu acquired the local fort for 100 ducats probably from its Albanian lord but soon abandoned it because of the frequent raids.
-Fanari was still in Venetian control in 1395.
+Fanari was still in Venetian control in 1395 and 1399.

+During the late Ottoman period the local nationalist movement was weak while land property was the main point of contention: 90% of the arable land in Fanari and Paramithia was owned by a few absentee Muslim landlords while the situation of the Christian farmers was quite precarious.
+Since the late 19th century land disputes triggered national feeling and sympathies in favor to the kingdom of Greece.

-Fanari is a mainly agricultural area.
+Fanari is still a mainly agricultural area.
 Before World War II the local population supported the Liberal Party.
-An Albanian speaking community was found there also.
-At recent times local Roma farm workers are Albanian speakers.
+At recent times local Romani farm workers are also Albanian speakers.